Sifchain/sifchain-ui/docs/principles.md

 Here we focus on `Usecases` as the place where we store all the business logic in our system.
 We store all the logic here as it is the key place for testing that logic.
 We then inject all the services that those Usecases need to manage the state of the system.

-See core docs. for how we use the clean architecture.
+See [architecture](architecture.md) docs for how we use the clean architecture.

-# TypeScript

-TypeScript makes refactoring much faster but can sometimes cause confusion if you are new to it.

-- Use `unknown` over `any`
-- Generics
-- Ensure your editor is displaying TypeScript errors.
-- ...

-[Complete me]

 # Continuous Integration and feature flags